OKRA / LADY FINGERS PEPPER FRY

 a few curry leaves,

-1 teaspoon ginger and garlic paste,
+1 teaspoon ginger and garlic

 2 teaspoons black pepper powder,